Explainable Cross-Disease Reasoning for Cardiovascular Risk Assessment from Low-Dose Computed Tomography: Experiments

+\paragraph{Comparison Methods} We compared the proposed framework against representative baselines spanning classical pipelines, deep learning models, and foundation models, including AE+SVM~\cite{chao2021deep}, DeepCAC~\cite{zeleznik2021deep}, KAMP-Net~\cite{guo2019knowledge}, Tri2D-Net~\cite{chao2021deep}, M3FM~\cite{niu2025medical}, and CT-CLIP~\cite{hamamci2024developing}.
+We include a task-adapted Sybil baseline~\cite{mikhael2023sybil}, implemented as a CVD-supervised prediction head on frozen Sybil representations; in contrast, the \textit{Lung-Risk Only} ablation uses only the frozen Sybil lung-cancer risk score without CVD-supervised adaptation.
+We also evaluated MedicalNet variants~\cite{chen2019med3d} to assess pulmonary perception, cardiac representation, and cross-disease reasoning.

+\paragraph{Implementation} The lung branch uses frozen Sybil~\cite{mikhael2023sybil} risk scores and CT-CLIP~\cite{hamamci2024developing} pulmonary findings.
+The cardiac branch localizes ROIs with a pretrained 3D RetinaNet-style detector~\cite{chao2021deep} and encodes cardiac subvolumes with 3D MedicalNet backbones.
+Reasoning text is generated by deterministic structured prompts and encoded by a frozen ClinicalBERT encoder.
+All trainable components are optimized with binary cross-entropy using Adam, learning rate $1\times10^{-4}$, batch size 4, early stopping on validation AUC, and identical subject-level splits.

-Model performance was evaluated using the receiver operating characteristic (ROC) curve and the corresponding area under the curve (AUC), which quantify overall discriminative ability across decision thresholds.
+\paragraph{Evaluation Metrics} Model performance was evaluated using the receiver operating characteristic (ROC) curve and the corresponding area under the curve (AUC), which quantifies overall discriminative ability across decision thresholds.
 For each task, 95\% confidence intervals (CIs) of the AUC were estimated via non-parametric bootstrapping with 1{,}000 resamples.
 ROC curves are presented for visual comparison, illustrating sensitivity–specificity trade-offs across competing methods.